 - Peanuts, peanut oil

 - Almonds, hazelnuts, pecans

-These fats can lower your total cholesterol and LDL levels.
-They will not affect your HDL level.
+Polyunsaturated fats can lower your total cholesterol and don’t raise LDL levels.

-Polyunsaturated fats also come from plant sources.
-They are found in:
+Polyunsaturated fats also come from plant-based sources.
+They’re found in:

 - Corn oil